On the action of relatively irreducible automorphisms on their train tracks: Terminology and Preliminaries

 \subsection{Relative Outer Space $\O(\G)$}

-Let $G$ be a group which decomposes as a free product where $F_r$ is the free group on $r \geq 0$ generators.
-We impose no restriction on the $G_i$'s, in particular we do not assume that the $G_i$'s are freely indecomposable nor non-cyclic.
-Any such free product decomposition, is commonly referred to as a {\em free factor system of $G$}.
+Let $G$ be a group which decomposes as a finite free product where $F_r$ is the free group on $r \geq 0$ generators.
+We impose no restriction on the $G_i$'s (in particular we do not assume that the $G_i$'s are freely indecomposable nor non-cyclic, nor finitely generated, nor countable \dots).
+Any such free product decomposition is commonly referred to as a {\em free factor system of $G$}.
 More precisely:

 \begin{nt} A free factor system of $G$ is a pair $\G=(\{G_1,\dots,G_k\},r)$ such that $G=G_1*\dots* G_k*F_r$.
 We define the rank of $\G$ as $\rank(\G)=k+r$.
 With $[\G]$ we denote the set of conjugacy classes of the $G_i$'s, that is $[\G]=\{[G_1],\dots,[G_k]\}$.
 If $\G'=(\{G_1',\dots ,G_s' \},m)$ is another free factor system, we say that $\G$ is bigger than $\G'$ if for any $i$ there is $j$ such that $G_i'$ is a subgroup of some conjugate of $G_j$. \end{nt}